anthony-zhou/verdant-leaf/_authors/vivian.md

 name: Vivian Hir
 position: Writer
 ---
-Vivian Hir is a high school student that lives in the San Francisco Bay Area.
+Vivian Hir is a high school student who lives in the San Francisco Bay Area.

-Her blogs can be found [here](www.vivianh21114998.blogspot.com).
+Her blogs can be found <a href="www.vivianh21114998.blogspot.com">here</a>.
 Constructive feedback is appreciated.